-Australian author, John Kelly gives us this delightfully funny, yet poignant, bittersweet account of life in Australia both past and present as he confronts and tackles his demons both real and imagined.
+Australian author, John Kelly gives us this delightfully funny, yet poignant, bittersweet account of life in Australia both past and present as he confronts and tackles his… Read more “An Accidental Atheist”

 While watching the demolition of his old school Placidus College, Simon Hickey looks back on ten turbulent, life defining years, when the first crop of Australia’s baby boomers were awakening to their sexuality.
 Seduced by the power of the pulpit, the Aquinine Brothers, and an ever¬present fear that Satan would snare him in an unguarded moment, Simon’s attention is directed toward a religious vocation.
 At the vocational training college, he encounters a serial paedophile, with far reaching and shocking consequences.
 A few years later, Simon becomes one of the `unlucky ones’, balloted into the Army for two years National Service in 1965.